The Florida Bar

 IV.
 Facts and Statistics

-In response to this need, the Florida Supreme Court ruled that lawyers should aspire to do 20 hours of pro bono a year or contribute $350 to a legal aid organization.
+In response to a need for legal services to the poor, the Florida Supreme Court ruled in 1993 that lawyers should aspire to do 20 hours of pro bono a year or contribute $350 to a legal aid organization.
 Although this goal, set by the Court, is not mandatory, individual reporting of pro bono hours or dollars contributed (if any) is required.
 This decision does not force involuntary service of lawyers, but it does provide a necessary and accurate picture of the need and fulfillment of legal aid to indigent Floridians.

-Although the ranks of Florida attorneys have continued to grow in the nearly two decades since that report, pro bono hours have remained flat.
-To encourage more attorneys to volunteer, in October 2009, during Florida Pro Bono Week an at a ceremony at the Florida Supreme Court, Florida Bar leaders helped to kick off the One campaign to increase pro work among Florida lawyers .
-The premise of the campaign is “One: One client.
+Although the ranks of Florida attorneys continued to grow after that rule was adopted, pro bono hours did not increase at the same rate.
+To encourage more attorneys to volunteer, in October 2009, during Florida Pro Bono Week and at a ceremony at the Florida Supreme Court, Florida Bar leaders helped to kick off the "One" campaign to increase pro work among Florida lawyers.
+The premise of the campaign was “One: One client.
 One attorney.
 One promise.”
-The goal is to get attorneys to each take one pro bono case.
-More information about the One Campaign and pro bono opportunities can be found online at www.onepromiseflorida.org.
+The goal was to get each attorney to take one pro bono case.
+More information about pro bono opportunities can be found at https://www.floridaprobono.org/.

 The American Bar Association elected to encourage lawyers to volunteer more services to the indigent.
 The American Bar Association Model Rules of Professional Conduct Rule 6.1 (1993) states, "A lawyer should aspire to render at least 50 hours of pro bono publico legal services per year."
 The American Bar Association's House of Delegates, voted in February 1993, to amend rule 6.1.
 The Rule states, "a substantial majority" of the 50 hours should be devoted to serving people with limited means.
-The amended Rule provides that contributions in lieu of pro bono service are acceptable when pro bono service "is not feasible.''
+The Rule also provides that "a lawyer should voluntarily contribute financial support to organizations that provide legal services to persons of limited means."

-The Florida Bar position regarding pro bono work is contained in the Rules Regulating The Florida Bar, Chapter 4 (Rules of Professional Conduct), section 6.1 which was replaced on June 23, 1993, by the Florida Supreme Court.
+The Florida Bar position regarding pro bono work is contained in the Rules Regulating The Florida Bar, Chapter 4 (Rules of Professional Conduct), section 6.1 which was replaced on June 23, 1993, by the Florida Supreme Court (and amended in 1998).
 The Court adopted the new rule based on recommendations of The Florida Bar/Florida Bar Foundation Joint Commission on the Delivery of Legal Services to the Indigent in Florida.
 The Florida Bar was the first state to adopt a required reporting rule.

-For the first half of the 20th century, legal aid in Florida was provided primarily by bar-sponsored legal aid organizations and for many years, organized legal aid was a reality only in the larger cities.
-The '60s brought the formation of the Legal Services Corporation (LSC), a federally funded legal aid system.
+For the first half of the 20th century, legal aid in Florida was provided primarily by bar-sponsored legal aid organizations and, for many years, organized legal aid was a reality only in the larger cities.
+The 1960s brought the formation of the Legal Services Corporation (LSC), a federally funded legal aid system.

 In 1970, The Florida Bar commissioned a study of the legal needs of the poor in the state.
 This study, known as the "Levinson Report," found that only 21 of Florida's 67 counties had an organized program for providing legal services to the poor.
 A major recommendation was to form a nonprofit corporation for the expansion and coordination of legal services to the poor on a statewide basis.

 In response, The Florida Bar, in cooperation with the Governor's Office and legal services programs, organized Florida Legal Services, Inc. (FLS) in 1974.
-Pro Bono involvement continued to suffer, however, because of a perception that LSC programs had eliminated the need for private lawyer participation.
-The falsity of the perception was illustrated by a 1982 Bar study which revealed that LSC could meet no more than a fraction of the needs of the poor and that bar-sponsored legal aid programs should be revitalized.
+Pro bono involvement continued to suffer, however, because of a perception that LSC programs had eliminated the need for private lawyer participation.
+The falsity of that perception was illustrated by a 1982 Bar study, which revealed that LSC could meet no more than a fraction of the needs of the poor and that bar-sponsored legal aid programs should be revitalized.

 To encourage pro bono activities, the Bar established a project, now a part of Florida Legal Services, Inc., to coordinate pro bono participation with local LSC offices.

 In 1990, the Joint Commission on the Delivery of Legal Services to the Indigent in Florida was conceived by The Florida Bar and The Florida Bar Foundation following the adoption of mandatory Interest on Trust Accounts (IOTA) by the Supreme Court of Florida.
 The agenda of the joint commission was expanded specifically to study the status and possible expansion of pro bono legal services in Florida after a petition commonly known as the "D'Alemberte Petition" was filed.
-On December 14, 1990, the court ruled that Florida Bar members have a duty to accept appointments from judges to represent indigents, even in civil cases.
-Further, the justices said
+On Dec.
+14, 1990, the court ruled that Florida Bar members have a duty to accept appointments from judges to represent indigents, even in civil cases.
+Further, the justices said the court could enforce fulfillment of that obligation.
+The ruling, however, stopped short of ordering each circuit to develop its own plan for meeting the legal needs of indigents or of imposing a mandatory pro bono scheme.

 In 2001, the reported data began to indicate that pro bono legal service hours per lawyer were declining.
 The Florida Bar’s Standing Committee on Pro Bono obtained a grant from the Florida Bar Foundation and retained a national consultant to civil legal aid providers, Carmody and Associates, to investigate the decline in pro bono services.
 Carmody and Associates was also asked to recommend measures to strengthen the pro bono framework and reverse the decline in attorney participation.
 The 2008 Carmody Report, “Pro Bono: Looking Back, Moving Forward,” was delivered to the Florida Supreme Court and The Florida Bar’s Standing Committee, and may be found online.